belhedianwer/directory-file-manager/README.md

 ## Credits

-This script was created by [Your Name Here](https://github.com/yourname).
+This script was created by [Anwer Awled Belhedi](https://github.com/belhedianwer).